 Sunglasses are given categories to determine how light or dark the lenses are.
-Category 0 means the lens is completely transparent, these are used for prescription lenses or 0 powered fashion lenses.
-The higher the number, the darker the lens.
-Most sunglasses are category 3.
-For activities where strong sunshine is involved such as water sports, category 3 are recommended.
+Category 0 means the lens is completely transparent, these are used for prescription lenses or non-prescription fashion lenses.
+The higher the category number, the lower the LTF (light transmission factor) and the darker the lens.

 Category 0 = LTF 80%-100% (very pale to clear lens)